-In contrast, \citet{LLSS2016} suggested a similarity-based estimator for collaborative filtering and they proved that their estimator requires $\Omega\left( n^{\frac{3}{2} + \delta} \right)$ for any small $\delta >0$ out of $n^2$ for consistency of the estimator, as long as $r = o \left( \log n \right)$.
+In contrast, \cite{LLSS2016} suggested a similarity-based estimator for collaborative filtering and they proved that their estimator requires $\Omega\big( n^{\frac{3}{2} + \delta} \big)$ for any small $\delta >0$ out of $n^2$ for consistency of the estimator, as long as $r = o \left( \log n \right)$.